josephdviviano/script-it/README.md

 Setup
 -----
-scriptuit depends on python > 2.6.
+script-it depends on python > 2.6.
 The scripts it generates likely rely on external pacakges.

 Quickstart:

 + `git clone` this repository to a directory of your choosing.
-+ Add `scriptuit/bin` to your PATH.
++ Add `script-it/bin` to your PATH.
-+ Add `scriptuit` to your PYTHONPATH.
++ Add `script-it` to your PYTHONPATH.
 + Create a data directory somewhere, and add some data.
-+ Set `SCRIPTUIT_DATA` to point to your data folder.
++ Set `script-it_DATA` to point to your data folder.
-+ Set `SCRIPTUIT_MODULES` to point to a folder containing scriptuit modules.
++ Set `script-it_MODULES` to point to a folder containing script-it modules.
-+ Generate a master script using `scriptuit generate`.
++ Generate a master script using `script-it generate`.
-+ Render a final BASH script using `scriptuit render masterscript output`
++ Render a final BASH script using `script-it render masterscript output`

 Optional: